 Epilepsy Alliance of West Central NY is a part of Empowering People’s Independence (EPI).
 We are dedicated to supporting those impacted by epilepsy in our communities by confronting the spectrum of challenges created by seizures.

-We serve more than 6,000 children and adults in 22 counties in the Finger Lakes, Central and Southern Tier regions of New York State.
+We serve thousands of children and adults in 22 counties in the Finger Lakes, Central and Southern Tier regions of New York State.